Abdihamid Nur: Coconino County Community College

 Nur enrolled at Coconino County Community College in Flagstaff in 2017.
 He fully devoted himself to his grades and training exclusively so that he could increase his chances of being accepted into NAU.
 Additionally, he had to adjust to the challenges of training without a coach or team, living on his own in a new city, and college courses.
 Since he remained in his home state, not far from Phoenix, he knew friends in town who he would train with off-campus.
 The cross country coach at NAU, Michael Smith, kept in contact with Nur and would check in along the way to see how Nur was progressing in his efforts to run for NAU.

-Given Flagstaff's small population and size, Nur inevitably encountered athletes from the NAU team on his long runs on trails or road loops.
-He looked at them in complete astonishment and amazement as they passed him with utter ease.
-Expectedly, it led him to cast some doubt upon himself and his abilities.
-He questioned if he could be a part of NAU, run with the squad, or make their team.
-It would be difficult enough for him just to be added to the roster, let alone finish in the top seven.
-Despite Nur's attempts to meet the NCAA standards, he was deemed a non-qualifier for yet another year in the spring of 2018.
-As disappointed as he may have been, waiting to achieve his goals, he appreciated that the two years he had off taught him to maintain his focus and continue to chase his dreams harder than before.
+Given Flagstaff’s small population and size, Nur inevitably encountered athletes from the Northern Arizona University (NAU) team during his long runs on trails and road loops.
+He watched them with astonishment as they passed him with apparent ease.
+Naturally, this led him to question himself and his abilities.
+He wondered whether he could become part of NAU to train with the squad or even make the team.
+It would be challenging enough just to earn a spot on the roster, let alone finish in the top seven.
+Despite his efforts to meet National Collegiate Athletic Association (NCAA) standards, Nur was deemed a non-qualifier once again in the spring of 2018.
+Though disappointed by the delay in achieving his goals, he came to appreciate that the two years away from competition had taught him resilience, focus, and the determination to pursue his dreams more relentlessly than ever before.